WrightonLabCSU/DRAM/README.md

 Nextflow will use the `nextflow.config` file in the launch directory by default.
 If you want to use a different `nextflow.config` file, you can specify it on the command line with the `-c` option:

     ```
-    nextflow run DRAM2 -c /path/to/some_config_file.config
+    nextflow run DRAM -c /path/to/some_config_file.config
     ```

 If this is done, the `some_config_file.config` file will only override the options in the `nextflow.config` file in the launch directory that are defined in the `some_config_file.config` file.
 All other options will be taken from the `nextflow.config` file in the launch directory.